sourcegraph/about/content/blogposts/2024/cody-for-jetbrains-is-now-ga.md

 For anyone who missed it, we rolled out new context windows for Cody Free and Cody Pro users in [v5.5.8](https://sourcegraph.com/blog/cody-jetbrains-5-5-8-release).
 Cody now supports _way more context_ when used with Claude 3 models.
 This means a few things:

 - You send more context to Cody when asking questions.
-You can `@-mention` more and larger files that would’ve previously gone over the context limit.
+You can `@-mention` more and larger files that would’ve previously gone over the context limit
 - You can have far longer back-and-forth chats with Cody before it forgets the context from earlier in the conversation.
-Previously, Cody would tend to “forget” context early in a conversation when the total amount of context was too large.
+Previously, Cody would tend to “forget” context early in a conversation when the total amount of context was too large

 We’ve also expanded Cody’s output token limit, meaning answers won’t get cut off mid-text anymore.
 You can read more about [context token limits in the docs](https://sourcegraph.com/docs/cody/core-concepts/token-limits).